The headset has a 3.5mm TRRS plug where the tip, ring, ring, and sleeve are left headphone, right headphone, ground, and microphone, respectively.

 This makes the complete schematic (consisting of headset headphones, headset cable with microphone and pusbutton, the headset adapter to be built, and the PC soundcard or mixer) look as follows (omitting unnecessary details):

 A quick remark about the pushbutton on the headset’s microphone: This pushbutton shorts the microphone line to ground.
 This both shorts any AC signal from the microphone and also any power transmitted to the microphone in the form of the DC bias voltage.
 Both have the effect of muting the microphone while the pushbutton is being kept pushed down.

-I wanted to place the adapter circuit into a block of wood, so just soldering a few wires, heatshrink wrapping them and putting them into a drilled hole was the obvious idea:
+I wanted to hide the adapter circuit inside a block of wood, so just soldering a few wires, heatshrink wrapping them and putting them into a hole drilled for that purpose was the obvious idea:

-However, I had run out of heatshrink tubing, so I had to find another way to keep blank contact surfaces from touching: I cut off a 3x3 piece in the corner of a piece of perfboard to make the connections:
+However, I had run out of heatshrink tubing, so I had to find another way to keep blank contact surfaces from touching: I cut a 3x3 piece from the corner of a piece of perfboard to make the connections: